We’re reader-supported; we may earn a commission from links in this article.

 You must be curious: “how long does it take for a bird to grow up?”
-Baby birds seem to be everywhere and it can be interesting to know more about their growth and how long they take to mature!
-A bird lover myself, I went to look into some data from NestWatch.org to answer this question myself.
+As a bird lover myself, I also went to look into some data from NestWatch.org to answer this question.
 Here’s what I found:

 Birds take an average of about 36 days, ranging from 28 – 40 days, to grow up fully into an adult.
 This maturation duration varies among species: Wilson’s warblers can take just 22 days to grow up, whereas Jabirus can take up to 113 days to do the same.
 Large birds take a longer time to grow up than smaller ones.